simonsmith/simonsmith.io/source/posts/2014-11-04-commonjs-and-amd-coexisting-with-webpack.md

 <script src="pageA.js"></script>
 ```

+> webpack is smart enough to only move modules into the `shared.js` when necessary.

 ##  Example

 The above Flight examples can be found [in this repository](https://github.com/simonsmith/webpack-example).
 I've also included a React example with a JSX compiler plugin.